Environment & planning

 November and December 2023

-- Feature and topographic surveying (note: a topographic survey details land features in terms of height, depth, size, and location).
+- Feature and topographic surveys (note: a topographic survey details land features in terms of height, depth, size, and location).

 - Plant and animal surveys (ecology).